ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

 By default, a fresh model does not have any Aux Channels configured (Aux channels start from Ch5, with the first 4 Channels assigned to your joysticks).
 If moving any of the switches in your radio doesn't affect your Modes in Betaflight or INAV, this is one of the main reasons.
 So let's get this sorted out!

-1. Press the MDL Key.
+1. Press the ++"MDL"++ Key.
-    - Older Radios or those with only a Menu key will need to long-press the Menu key to access the Model Menu.
+    - Older Radios or those with only one Menu Key will need to short-press the ++context-menu++ Key to access the Model Menu.
     - Consult your Radio User's Manual on how to get to the Model Menu.
-2. Press the Page key until you reach the Mixes Page.
+2. Press the ++"PAGE"++ Key until you reach the Mixes Page.
 3. Scroll down to the Channel you want to configure.
-4. Select the Channel, long press Enter and select Edit.
+4. Select the Channel, long press ++enter++ and select Edit.
 5. (Optional) You can name this channel however you want to remind you of its purpose.
 6. Select Source.
-Press the Enter Key.
+Press the ++enter++ Key.
 7. Activate or flick the Switch you'd want to use for this channel.
 An example would be for CH5, which will be your Arming switch, you'd want to choose a 2-position switch.
-8. Press Enter Key once more to set the switch.
+8. Press ++enter++ Key once more to set the switch.
-9. Press RTN Key once to exit the Channel Mix editor.
+9. Press ++"RTN"++ Key once to exit the Channel Mix editor.

+Repeat these steps until you have configured all the switches you think you will need.

 === "Mono-Screen Radio"